sj971/sj971.github.io/_posts/2014-3-3-Hello-World.md

 ## Cleaning the Data (D1)

-Parsing and cleaning approximately half-a-million listings requires mutliple tools.
+Parsing and cleaning data from approximately half-a-million HTML listings requires patience, and mutliple processing tools.
+I employed standard Python packages (e.g., Beautiful Soup, Pandas) to extract and organize information from individual HTML listings.
+Difficulties faced in this process were....

+[show example code]

+The extracted information was sorted under relevant headings using

+[show example rows of dataframe

 ## Descriptive Analyses (D2)